What are Advanced Persistent Threats (APTs)?

 • Continuous Surveillance: Employing network monitoring tools and Security Information and Event Management (SIEM) systems to continuously monitor network traffic for unusual patterns or anomalies.
 Real-time alerts can help security teams respond promptly to potential APT activities.

 • Behavioral Analysis: Implementing behavioral analysis to identify deviations from normal network behavior.
-APTs often try to blend in with legitimate traffic, making behavioral analysis a valuable detection method.
+Advanced Persistent Threats often try to blend in with legitimate traffic, making behavioral analysis a valuable detection method.

-Watch our related on-demand webinar to help you defend against APTs
+Watch our related on-demand webinar to learn effective strategies for defending against these advanced threats.

 For any security manager, the increasing sophistication with which hackers are attempting to gain access to networks via cyber attacks has become a significant problem.
 Even though the basics, from virus protection to IDS/IPS and EDR solutions, have been in place for a long time, they are not enough, especially in the face of sophisticated threats.